jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 For example, `pig` becomes `igpay`, `banana` becomes `ananabay`, `twig` becomes `wigtay`, and `aadvark` becomes `aadvarkway`.

-> Instructor Note: The example for pig latin can be posted online if students do not get to it, as it will probably take too long to do in class.

 <a name="conclusion"></a>
 ## Conclusion (5 mins)